UK police are searching for a man with a crossbow after BBC radio commentator's family is killed

 As part of a note sent to BBC staff, the broadcaster described the incident as “utterly devastating" and that it will provide Hunt "with all the support we can.”

-Police did not say whether Clifford, who is from London, was connected to the women, but British media reported that he was an ex-boyfriend of one of the daughters.
+Police did not say whether Clifford was connected to the women, but British media reported that he was an ex-boyfriend of one of the daughters.
 The BBC reported that Clifford left the British Army after a brief period of service in 2022.

 Local councillor Laurence Brass, who lives nearby, said the area is “a typical leafy British suburb.”